GUI Overview

 Layers - A & B

-As well as providing the options presented on the home screen, here you have the option to edit each layer individually using the select
+As well as providing the options presented on the home screen, here you have the option to edit each layer individually using the select button as well as the option tolink & unlink the layers.
+When linked, any changes made to the leader layer parameter will be applied to both layers, and unlinking allows you to control each layer independently.

 The setting per layer for each parameter is color coded: green for A and orange for B.